incompl/inlay/README.md

 (should be renamed)

 If this STRU file is being used as a layout in the front matter of another document, the content of that document is put in this block.

+### & max-content-width {css width}

+(not implemented)

+Assures that the width of this block's content cannot be wider than {css width}.
+To do this, an additional child HTML element is created with a max-width of {css width}.

+### & inline-block-children

+(not implemented) (api unsure)

+Specifies that the children of this block have the CSS display type of `inline-block`.
+Assures that there are no whitespace-only text nodes between those children, preventing the need for [margin hacks](http://css-tricks.com/fighting-the-space-between-inline-block-elements/).